Jacobkooi/InclinedDroneLander/README.md

 ## Citing

-When using this code or referring to our work please cite us at:
+When using this code or referring to our work please cite the paper at:

 https://arxiv.org/abs/2103.09043